2024 Booth Descriptions

 Flandrau Science Center and Planetarium

-Come try out the Tarantula Nebula ring toss and the insect mouthparts matching game.
-Visit our booth to discover all that Flandrau has to offer for exhibits, planetarium shows, birthday parties, and more!
+Visit us to test your knowledge of insect mouthparts and insect life cycles.
+Stop by our booth to discover all that Flandrau has to offer for exhibits, planetarium shows, birthday parties, and more!

 Arizona Monarch Collaborative